-As part of our role ending homelessness in one of the most inequitable regions in America, Destination: Home is committed to racial equity and housing justice.
-While combating the entrenched forces pushing more people of color into homelessness will take more than one five-year plan or dedicated staff member, we are in the process of integrating a racial equity lens in all facets of our work.
+Destination: Home is committed to racial equity and housing justice.
+While combatting the entrenched forces that have disproportionately pushed people of color into homelessness is no small task, we have committed ourselves to integrating a racial equity lens in all facets of our work.

 Understanding the Intersection of Race & Homelessness in Our Community

 In 2019, we began investigating how race and homelessness intersect in our community.
 This effort resulted in a report, Race & Homelessness in Santa Clara County that documented the significant racial disparities in the rate at which our neighbors experience homelessness.